GitLMorgan/hello/README.md

 Sample Markdown
 # Welcome to the ReadMe for this Project
 This ReadMe was authored in Markdown, specifically GitHub Flavored Markdown, which includes syntax highlighting, task lists, tables, and @mentions. (@Name, did I miss anything?)
-Emoji are also supported in Markdown! :thumbsup: :shipit:See the [Emoji Cheat Sheet](http:http://emoji-cheat-sheet.com) for the complete list.
+Emoji are also supported in Markdown! :thumbsup: :shipit:
+See the [Emoji Cheat Sheet](http:http://emoji-cheat-sheet.com) for the complete list.
 You can learn more about Markdown here - and you can also create a link automatically like this - https://guides.github.com/pdfs/markdown-cheatsheet-online.pdf

 ## More about Markdown
 First, the simple stuff: *This is Italic* **This is Bold** You can also create unordered lists: